NEWS & VIEWS

 Following a successful career as a corporate lawyer on the West Coast, Kathy’s time is now more focused on what happens in the homes of women and girls and the clinics of Asia and Sub-Saharan Africa, as well as in the boardrooms and donor meetings of Washington, New York and Geneva.
 Her skills developed in arguing corporate law are now being used to persuade on the importance of preventing and treating cervical cancer globally.

 Kathy Vizas (TPW 2014 – 2015) joined TPW in 2014 to learn the skills of focused and effective giving.
-Prior to co-founding TogetHER, Kathy practiced law for over 20 years in both law firms and large corporations.
+Prior to co-founding TogetHER for Health, Kathy practiced law for over 20 years in both law firms and large corporations.
 She is Board Chair for SpringImpact Inc., which supports social sector organizations achieve scale, and is a member of the San Francisco Committee for Human Rights Watch, and the Advisory Board of the Human Trafficking Legal Center.